Animating text and objects

 - Emphasis: These animations occur while the object is on the slide, often triggered by a mouse click.
 For example, you can set an object to Spin when you click the mouse.

 - Exit: These control how the object exits the slide.
 For example, with the Fade animation, the object will simply fade away.

-- Motion Paths: These are similar to Emphasis effects, except the object moves within the slide along a predetermined path, for example a circle.
+- Motion Paths: These are similar to Emphasis effects, except that the object moves within the slide along a predetermined path, like a circle.

 - Select an object.

 - In the Animation group, click the More drop-down arrow to view the available animations.

 Selecting an effect